 Fans vs AC: Which is better?

 Among the many ways of achieving space cooling, the most prominent ones are either air conditioners or ceiling fans – Fan Vs AC.
-Both these mediums of cooling have found widespread use among homeowners, with the earliest forms of ceiling fans being in use since 500 BC.
+Both these cooling mediums have found widespread use among homeowners, with the earliest forms of ceiling fans in use since 500 BC.
 In comparison, air conditioners are a relatively new invention, thanks to Mr. Willis Carrier.
-Though new in use, air conditioners have become very popular throughout the US, with around 90% of homes having air conditioning, as compared to 47% in 1973.
+Though new in use, air conditioners have become very popular throughout the US, with around 90% of homes having air conditioning compared to 47% in 1973.

 Proponents of both have put forward different reasons for the use of each appliance.
-Ceiling fans provide light to moderate cooling, through a different mechanism as compared to an air conditioner, but at a much lower cost.
-Air conditioners, in contrast, provide much greater cooling power, but at a disproportionately higher cost.
+For example, ceiling fans provide light to moderate cooling through another mechanism compared to an air conditioner, but at a much lower cost.
+Air conditioners, in contrast, give much greater cooling power but at a disproportionately higher cost.
 So, are fans better than air conditioning?
 Let us go over the pros and cons of both, and find out which works best in your house.

 AC vs Fan: How Much Do They Cost to Run?